playcanvas/model-viewer/README.md

 # playcanvas-viewer

-This repo contains the PlayCanvas model viewer.
+The PlayCanvas glTF and GLB model viewer.